Paul Konchesky

-Paul Martyn Konchesky (born 15 May 1981) is an English football coach and former professional player who currently manages West Ham United Women of the FA WSL.
+Paul Martyn Konchesky (born 15 May 1981) is an English football coach and former professional player who most recently was manager of West Ham United Women of the FA WSL.

-During a 21-year playing career, Konchesky played as a left back for Charlton Athletic, Tottenham Hotspur, West Ham United, Fulham, Liverpool, Nottingham Forest, Queens Park Rangers, Leicester City, Gillingham, Billericay Town and East Thurrock United.
+During a 21-year playing career, Konchesky played as a left back notably in the Premier League for Charlton Athletic, Tottenham Hotspur, West Ham United, Fulham, Liverpool and Leicester City, as well as in the Football League for Nottingham Forest, Queens Park Rangers and Gillingham.
+He spent the final three years of his career playing non-league football for Billericay Town and East Thurrock United.
 Konchesky made 15 appearances for the England under-21 team and was capped twice for England.

 Background

 Born in Barking, Konchesky studied at Eastbrook Comprehensive School in Dagenham, and played for Great Danes YFC amateur club, as well as being a product of the Senrab F.C. academy, which has produced a number of notable players such as John Terry and Jermain Defoe.
 He signed for West Ham as a boy at the Academy.
 He owes his surname to his Polish great-grandfather.
 He is a lifelong supporter of West Ham United and once held a season-ticket for the Bobby Moore Stand, his idol being Julian Dicks.
+Konchesky's nephew, Frankie Terry, is a professional footballer for Colchester United.

 Konchesky sported a shaved head for most of his career, growing out his hair in 2014.
 He has two sons and a daughter.
 In September 2015, he opened Konch's Kafe serving the East End delicacy pie and mash in Brentwood, Essex, employing his mother Carol.